dbarzin/mercator/README.md

 The elaboration of a cartography participates in the protection, the defense and the resilience of the information system.
-It is an essential tool for the control of its information system (IS) and is an obligation for Operators of Vital Importance (OVI) and is part of a global risk management and is part of a global risk management approach.
+It is an essential tool for the control of its information system (IS) and is an obligation for Operators of Vital Importance (OVI) and is part of a global risk management and a global risk management approach.

 ## Major functions
 - View management (ecosystem, information system, administration, logical, applications, and physical)